915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 ```

-`f.tell()` returns an integer giving the file objectâs current position in the file
+`f.tell()` returns an integer giving the file object’s current position in the file
 represented as number of bytes from the beginning of the file when in binary mode and
 an opaque number when in text mode.

-To change the file objectâs position, use `f.seek(offset, whence)`.
+To change the file object’s position, use `f.seek(offset, whence)`.
 The position is computed
 from adding *offset* to a reference point; the reference point is selected by
 the *whence* argument.
 A *whence* value of 0 measures from the beginning
 of the file, 1 uses the current file position, and 2 uses the end of the file as